ledstrain/wiki.ledstrain.org/content/en/docs/new-content/linux.md

 Link to the Intel manual where you can find information on registers (including PIPE_MISC, which we worked with above: https://cdrdv2-public.intel.com/703047/intel-gfx-prm-osrc-tgl-vol-02-c-command-reference-registers-part-2.pdf, page 688).

-## How to check if dithering is present or not: method using reading /sys/kernel/debug/dri/X/i915_display_info
+## How to check if dithering is present or not (Intel GPU/iGPU): method using reading /sys/kernel/debug/dri/X/i915_display_info

 Try running the command